| Places I

 Royal Holloway to take up my current position (sitting, facing

-least had a clear job description and am now a professor.
-I occupy an office just 2 metres from
+which at least had a clear job description, but am now a